Lycaon37/MD-Template-Repo/templates/planet-zoo/README.md

 > **[?]**
 > If your work was funded by any organization or institution, acknowledge their support here.
-> In addition, if your work relies on other software libraries, or was inspired by looking at other work, it is appropriate to acknowledge this intellectual debt too.
+> In addition, if your work relies on other mods or tools, or was inspired by looking at other work, it is appropriate to acknowledge this intellectual debt too.

 - [The Amazing GitHub Template](https://github.com/dec0dOS/amazing-github-template), which was used to create this documentation.
 - [Frontier Developments](https://www.frontier.co.uk/), who made the game.